carmmenwu0520/dsc232r-group-project/jupyter-book/discussion.md

 <img width="747" height="338" alt="Screenshot 2026-05-30 at 4 06 56 PM" src="https://github.com/user-attachments/assets/74166e5f-d553-4d04-bad2-56fd7953b454" />

 Bottom line: Dimensionality reduction via PCA hurt predictive accuracy in exchange for a simpler, faster-to-train model.
-Given that the original dataset has many one-hot-encoded sparse features (especially STATE_OH), PCA is not the ideal choice for this data structure.
+Given that the original dataset has many one-hot-encoded sparse features, PCA is not the ideal choice for this data structure.